 Gamifying and doing it the right way

 Gamification is a great way to engage and motivate your sales teams.
 People are trying different ways.
-We believe in subtle gamification instead of virtual contests and games where.
-There is nobody to run these games and if somebody does once in a while, it leads to escued behaviour.
-What lasts is a system that encourages positive behaviour by rewarding it.
-It’s also an answer to encouraging a sequence of steps at the site by sales force.
+We believe in subtle gamification instead of virtual contests and games.
+There is nobody to run these games and if somebody does once in a while, it leads to rescued behavior.
+What lasts is a system that encourages positive behavior by rewarding it.
+It’s also an answer to encouraging a sequence of steps at the site by the sales force.